 What Shotgun Shells for Turkey?

 Much like the choke tube questions, the best shell will be dependent on your gauge and choke selection.
-TSS is a clear winner, but every gun and choke tube likes a different shot size.
+TSS is a clear winner in terms of efficacy, but copper-plated lead is far less expensive.
+Every gun and choke tube likes a different shot size so you need to hit the patterning board to find the shell that your gun and choke tube likes.

 What Gauge Shotgun for Turkey Hunting?